fruchti/leshy/demo/sd/README.md

 n milliseconds and saves the values to `log.csv` on the SD card.
 Logging is stopped and started again by clicking the switch attached to PA0.

-LED 1 (PA1) indicates ongoing initialisation, while LED 2 (PA2) is lit up as long as logging is taking place.
+LED 3 (PA3) indicates ongoing initialisation, while LED 2 (PA2) is lit up as long as logging is taking place.
 LED 5 (PA 10) flashes for every saved data point.
+LED 1 (PA1) lights up when the SD card is turned off, since it is connected to the same pin as the SD power MOSFET's gate.

 The button should be pressed before removing the SD card, because the write cache would not be flushed otherwise.